benknoble/hello-world/vim/commands.md

 _dd_: Delete the line the cursor is on.

 _J_: Delete a line break (joins the cursor-line with that below it).

+### Scrolling Commands

+_CTRL-U_: Scroll up a half screen.

+_CTRL-D_: Scroll down a half screen.

+_CTRL-F_: Scroll a screen forward.

+_CTRL-B_: Scroll a screen backward.

+_zz_: Puts line with cursor in middle of screen.

+_zt_: Puts line with curson at top of screen.

+_zb_: Puts line with cursor at bottom of screen.

 ### Undo/Redo Commands